 Ideas to design, plan and build a Sensory garden at home.

 We experience more sensations than the five senses.
 Gravity, temperature, space and enclosure are some of them.
-I have tried to list some ideas that highlight the many different sensory experiences you may want plan in when designing, planning, building and creating a Sensory garden .
+I have listed some ideas that highlight the many different sensory experiences you can plan in when designing, planning, building and creating a Sensory garden at home.

 With a few design changes, a sensory garden can also be a good place for people with Alzheimer's and other dementia.

-Plants and materials to design and build a sensory garden.
+Plants to plant and materials you can use to construct a sensory garden.